optile/express-checkout/README.md

 Called when the http request returns data.interaction.code === "RETRY" || data.interaction.code === "TRY_OTHER_ACCOUNT".
 The end customer can retry and will see all network and nothing should change
  * @param {Object} params it contains
-   * @param {Object} params.preset
+   * @param {Object} preset
-   * @param {String} params.step it indicates the current step for example Update
+   * @param {String} step it indicates the current step for example Update
-   * @param {Function} params.dispatch the dispatch function used in redux to modify the store, the actions structures should be known
+   * @param {Function} dispatch the dispatch function used in redux to modify the store, the actions structures should be known

 #### onCustomerAbort

 Called when the end user click on cancel, for example in Paypal popup
  * @param {Object} params it contains
-   * @param {Object} params.preset
+   * @param {Object} preset
-   * @param {String} params.step it indicates the current step for example Update
+   * @param {String} step it indicates the current step for example Update
-   * @param {Function} params.dispatch the dispatch function used in redux to modify the store, the actions structures should be known
+   * @param {Function} dispatch the dispatch function used in redux to modify the store, the actions structures should be known

 #### onClientException

 Called when an exception or error happen, if set onError function will be ignored
  * @param {Object} params it contains
-   * @param {Object} params.preset
+   * @param {Object} preset
-   * @param {String} params.step it indicates the current step for example Update
+   * @param {String} step it indicates the current step for example Update
-   * @param {Function} params.dispatch the dispatch function used in redux to modify the store, the actions structures should be known
+   * @param {Function} dispatch the dispatch function used in redux to modify the store, the actions structures should be known

 #### onError

 Called when an exception or error happen, it is only used if onClientException is not set
  * @param {Object} params it contains
-   * @param {Object} params.resultInfo
+   * @param {Object} resultInfo
-   * @param {String} params.network payment code, for example: "PAYPAL"
+   * @param {String} network payment code, for example: "PAYPAL"
-   * @param {String} params.step it indicates the current step for example Update
+   * @param {String} step it indicates the current step for example Update
-   * @param {Function} params.dispatch the dispatch function used in redux to modify the store, the actions structures should be known
+   * @param {Function} dispatch the dispatch function used in redux to modify the store, the actions structures should be known